Soumya378/NumberGenerator/README.md

 FOr the BUlk Generate to optimize to make it wor parallely --- (In Progress)
 1. We can use CompletableFuture to get all the tasks done in parallel.
 2. Executor's framework can be used to run all the future tasks - Fork Join pool

+#Deployement as containerized files - using docker and kuberntes (In progress)